ultrasound probe

 What is an Ultrasound?

 An ultrasound is a medical imaging technique that uses high-frequency sound waves to produce images of the inside of the body.
 You might have also heard it referred to as sonography.
-This procedure is widely used for diagnostic purposes, allowing your doctor to view your organs, tissues, and blood flow in real-time.
+This mostly non-invasive procedure is widely used for diagnostic purposes, allowing your doctor to view your organs, tissues, and blood flow in real-time.

 Ultrasound is especially valued for its safety and comfort for patients since it doesn’t use ionising radiation like X-rays or CT scans and there are several different types.